sai3097ganesh/Fractals/README.md

 # What's up with fractals?
 Fractals are amazing.
-Like the way my advisor used to explain: A circle is an infinitely smooth shape whereas fractals are invinitely sharp.
+Like the way my advisor used to explain: A circle is an </b>infinitely smooth</b> shape whereas fractals are </b>invinitely sharp</b>!

 # A simple fractal generator
 Turns out that fractals are incredibly simple to generate.
 All you need to do is to keep track of a point moving randomly.
 But the movement of the point is constrained, often controlled by a geometry.
 Let's take triangle for example.